ymunemasa/data-tutorials/tutorials/hortonworks/interacting-with-data-using-zeppelin-and-spark/tutorial.md

 ![](/assets/interacting-with-data-using-zeppelin-and-spark/68747470733a2f2f7777772e676f6f676c6564726976652e636f6d2f686f73742f30427a686c4f79776e4f707138513142794e5652336254524851556b3f7261773d74727565.png)

 Now we have a freshly created RDD.
-We have to use an action operation like collect() to gather up the data into the drivers memory and then to print out the contents of the file:
+We have to use an action operation like collect() to gather up the data into the driver's memory and then to print out the contents of the file: